proofrock/ws4sqlite/BUILDING.md

 # How to build ws4sql

 The build system uses `make`.
-There are two kinds of targets:

-- "direct" builds, that use go(lang) tooling and [xgo](https://github.com/techknowlogick/xgo) to build a statically or dinamically linked binary or set of binaries;
-- docker image builds, that build docker images.

-All linux binaries generated for distribution are statically linked.
-MacOS and Windows binaries are dynamically linked.

-## Direct targets

-#### make build
+## Targets (normal builds)

+### `make build-nostatic`

-Builds a dinamically linked binary under the current architecture, in the `bin/` folder.
+Builds a dinamically linked binary under the current architecture/os, in the `bin/` folder.

-#### make build-static
+### `make build-static-linux`

+Builds an almost-statically linked binary for Linux, under the current architecture, in the `bin/` folder.
+It's not fully static, as duckdb is a bit tricky to compile statically.
+The CI does this using `musl` (see below).

+### `make build-static-windows`

-Builds a statically linked binary under the current architecture, in the `bin/` folder.
+Builds a statically linked binary for Windows, under the current architecture, in the `bin/` folder.

-#### make dist*:
+### `make build-static-macos`

-Builds binaries for the 6 supported OSs/architectures, also creating the distribution archives in the `bin/` folder.
-Uses [xgo](https://github.com/techknowlogick/xgo) for cross compiling.
+Builds a somewhat-statically linked binary for Mac OS, under the current architecture, in the `bin/` folder.

-It's actually a two-stage process: the first time use `make dist-pre` to setup the environment;
-then `make dist` to build the binaries and package them.
-Root password required, to re-own the files (xgo produces them as root).
+It's not fully static, as Mac OS doesn't allow statically linking against OS libraries.

+## Targets (CI builds)

+The Github Actions script (`.github/workflows/main.yml`) compiles the linux binaries fully statically, in an Alpine linux chroot, and using a precompiled version of the `libduckdb_bundle.a` that is static and platform-independent (`-fPIC`).
+If you have an Alpine Linux environment, you can use the following targets.

+- `build-static-ci-linux-musl-amd64`
+- `build-static-ci-linux-musl-arm64`

+Required packages are `musl-dev go g++ make openssl openssl-dev openssl-libs-static zstd`.

-## Docker targets
+## Docker

-The docker files assume that the `make dist*` stuff described above was performed.

-Docker images are based on the `debian:stable-slim` official docker image.

-*NB: buildx must be installed/enabled*

-#### make docker

-Builds a docker image (tagged `local_ws4sql:latest`) in the current architecture.

-#### make docker-multiarch

-Builds docker images for AMD64 and ARM64v8.
-The images are named like the official ones, i.e.
-`germanorizzo/ws4sql:v0.xx.xx-xxx`.

-#### make docker-publish
-#### make docker-devel

-Reserved, for publishing in Docker Hub.
+The provided `Dockerfile` assumes that a `ws4sql` static binary is in the `bin/` directory.